jfrausto7/exoplanet-data-analysis/README.md

 # exoplanet-data-analysis
- Midsemester project for PHYS 0112
+ This is my mid-semester project for PHYS 0112!
+I essentially built a collection of scripts that scrape data and create visualizations for analysis on existing exoplanets.